dmuth/septa-vs-covid-19/README.md

 - Make sure you have <a href="https://www.docker.com/">Docker</a> installed on your machine.
 - Clone this repo and cd to that directory.
 - 2020 Train data is already in the `logs/` directory.
-   - But if you would like train data from past years, <a href="https://www.dropbox.com/sh/3jnvonaqtmvc3wh/AACvwz3DMTXrW56P8xBUUIcSa?dl=0">it can be downloaded from Dropbox</a>.
+   - But if you would like train data from past years, <a href="https://www.dropbox.com/sh/3jnvonaqtmvc3wh/AACvwz3DMTXrW56P8xBUUIcSa?dl=0">it can be downloaded from Dropbox</a> in the `trains-and-lateness-only/` directory.
 - Run `./go.sh` to start up Splunk.

 At this point, Splunk will be running on <a href="https://localhost:8000/">https://localhost:8000/</a>,